siddharthpk/LeetCode/README.md

 # LeetCode Solutions

-This repo contains my solution to the LeetCode problems I've solved so far.
+This repo contains my solution to the LeetCode problems I've solved so far in the Java & Python.
+The goal here is to expand my OOP skills to multiple langauges

-## Problems
+## Problems in Java
   - HappyNumber
   - SingleNumber
   - SmallestDivisor